CupNoodles27/DRG-Tips-and-Tricks/README.md

 * EPC charged shots with TCF can be exploded by anything, including teammate's shots.
 Axes also work and can be retrieved.

 * EPC shots and charged shots give off a little light, so you can use it to scout out dark areas and ceilings.

+* Regular EPC shots travel at 35 meters per second (with the projectile velocity upgrade, they travel at 43.75 m/s).
+EPC charged shots travel at 13.33 m/s.

 * The flamethrower and cryocannon ignore the dreadnought's armor and will damage the dreadnought through it.